Jerome Gross - Surgeon and Renowned Violinist

 He made frequent recital and orchestral appearances throughout the country and often made solo appearances with the Cleveland Philharmonic.
 He appeared with the Cleveland Orchestra under George Szell's direction, exhibiting such extraordinary talent that Szell said that if Dr. Gross had desired, he could have been concertmaster of any orchestra in the country.
 He often played for Bratenahl community concerts.

 Gross founded the Cleveland Friends of Music, a non-profit organization that arranged opportunities for talented young musicians.
 The organization also provided scholarships for aspiring young artists and arranged benefit concerts.

 Self-taught in the Russian language, Dr. Gross became friends with and backed such Russian artists as violinist David Oistrakh and cellist Mstislav Rostropovich.

 Jerome Gross was born in Russia on May 15, 1904.
 He grew up in Cleveland and began studying the violin at age 10.
-The eldest of five brothers who all became doctors and musicians, he worked his way through Adelbert College, Fordham University, and the Western Reserve University School of Medicine by playing in theater orchestras and hotel string quartets.
+The eldest of five brothers became doctors and musicians.
+He worked his way through Adelbert College, Fordham University, and the Western Reserve University School of Medicine by playing in theater orchestras and hotel string quartets.

 Jerome married Janet Moss in 1938.
 On November 25, 1913, Janet was born to Herman and Florence Moss and grew up at 10305 Lake Shore Boulevard.
 Jerome and Janet had two children: David, born on December 10, 1938, and Kathleen (Lucatorto), born on January 22, 1941.
 Both attended Bratenahl School.